ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginExample.md

 For example, if your plugin is named `HelloWorld`, create a file named `HelloWorld.py` in the `plugins` directory.

+User-defined plugins are loaded under the `plugins` Python module namespace.

 ## Writing the Plugin Code

 In your plugin module, you need to define a class that is decorated with `@PluginManager.runnableClass`.
 This class will contain methods that are decorated to hook into the CSE's lifecycle events.